-Since Pathways.org inaugurated the TEAM W: That Every Ability May Worship movement in 1996, more congregations than ever are providing accommodations so that worshippers of all abilities can participate in liturgy, ministry and leadership roles in houses of faith.
+Since Pathways.org inaugurated the TEAM Belong movement in 1996, more congregations than ever are providing accommodations so that worshippers of all abilities can participate in liturgy, ministry and leadership roles in Chicago area houses of faith.

-An integral part of the TEAM W: That Every Ability May Worship movement is the annual celebration of TEAM W Month.
+An integral part of the TEAM Belong movement is the annual celebration of Inclusion Awareness Sunday.
 We are delighted that Eastern Orthodox parishes are joining us in celebrating the gifts received when all may worship together.
-This TEAM W Month Workbook of planning materials, posted on www.team-w.org, is provided to encourage your participation.
+This Inclusion Awareness Sunday Workbook of planning materials, posted on the Pathways.org website, is provided to encourage your participation.